amplitude/amplitude-dev-center/docs/experiment/sdks/nodejs-sdk.md

 !!!info "EU Data Center"
     If you're using Amplitude's EU data center, configure the `serverUrl` option on initialization to `https://api.lab.eu.amplitude.com`

+    If you opted in for streaming flag config updates, configure the `streamServerUrl` option on initialization to `https://stream.lab.eu.amplitude.com`

 ### Start